donalsonwilson-stack/MarketCompetitionMetrics/paper.md

 ## Herfindahl–Hirschman Index (HHI)

 The Herfindahl–Hirschman Index (HHI) is primarily used to measure market concentration.
-Originally introduced in the late 1940s and 1950s by Herfindahl and Hirschman (Herfindahl, 1950; Hirschman, 2018), the HHI has become a key indicator in the study of market competition.
+Originally introduced in the late 1940s and 1950s by Herfindahl and Hirschman (@Herfindahl1950; @Hirschman2018), the HHI has become a key indicator in the study of market competition.
 It provides valuable insight into the degree of concentration and helps determine whether a firm operates in a perfectly competitive or imperfectly competitive environment.
 The index is parameterized by the number of firms operating in the market and is calculated as the sum of the squared market shares of all firms:

 $$HHI_t = \sum_{i=1}^{n} S_{i,t}^2$$